 Your backpack gear contributes a great deal on how fun the trip will be.
 So it’s not surprising that many people choose to make their very own backpack.
 With a DIY backpack, you get to customize just about everything about the pack.
 From the materials, colors, number of pockets and more, you are only limited by your imagination.

 For these reasons, and much more you could have, we are going to walk you through some of the methods you can use to sew your own backpack, with the features right where you want them to be.
+For more backpacking hiking skills you need to know, check out our article to find out.

 DIY Backpack Methods